tdortman/hifumi/README.md

 Just make sure to install it first, in the case of pm2 that would be `pnpm install -g pm2`.

 Alternatively you can also just use the provided docker files to run her in an isolated container and manage things that way of course.
 [Imagemagick](https://imagemagick.org/index.php) is required for the image manipulation commands to work.
+You'll also need to have [gifsicle](https://www.lcdf.org/gifsicle/) installed to be able to resize gifs for some commands